dragonfly-science/dragonfab/README.md

 * `deb.deploy` - Deploy the most recently created deb, using the debconf.dat
   of the current environment.

+### pip wheel

+In our python/django projects we often use `pip install -r requirements.txt` as part of the debian/postinst script.
+This isn't ideal, as it requires access to pypi servers and potentially a long download process if it's in a fresh environment.
+Not to mention these downloads happening multiple times.

 ## Database and file syncing

 dragonfab also provides tools to ship around application state.
 In particular, the